Blues avalanche breakout of first place 7-3 - The Media Times

 Moments later Kadri extended the avalanche lead to 2-0 with a rebound return from a sharp left-wing corner at 3:20 of the second.
 Then Rantanen made it 3-0 with a power play goal from the right circle with a 5-on-3 advantage.

-The Blues bounced back in a dizzying period with Thomas’ concluding goal and Pietrangelo’s power play point that blew Ryan O’Reilly’s face victory.
+The Blues returned to a frantic period with Thomas’s overthrow goal and Pietrangelo’s point of power exploding in Ryan O’Reilly’s victory.

 But Makar pushed the lead back to 4-2, scoring a power play goal from directly over the rim with 16 seconds left in the second period.